-Since the end of Magellan's fiscal year on December 31, 2019, the COVID-19 pandemic first identified in Wuhan, China has spread to other parts of the world, including in the markets in which Magellan operates such as Canada, the United States, Europe, and parts of India.
-The Corporation has therefore been focused on the impacts to its stakeholders, including employees, and on supporting its network of partners during this challenging time.
+Since the end of Magellan's fiscal year on December 31, 2019, the COVID-19 pandemic has impacted the markets in which Magellan operates such as Canada, the United States, Europe, and parts of India.
+The Corporation has been focused on the impacts to its stakeholders, including employees, and on supporting its network of partners during this challenging time.

-As the Corporation has previously disclosed, the response to the COVID-19 pandemic, including government restrictions that have been imposed in a variety of the jurisdictions in which the Corporation operates, is ongoing.
+As the Corporation has previously disclosed, the response to the COVID-19 pandemic, including the changing government restrictions in a variety of the jurisdictions in which the Corporation operates, is ongoing.
 These actions, including continued disruption to air travel and commercial activities, particularly within the aerospace and commercial airline industries, have negatively impacted global supply, demand and distribution capabilities.
-As a result there was a decrease in demand for the Corporation's aerospace products and services that led to lower revenues and profits, which although seen as temporary in most cases, was nonetheless material during the relevant periods.
+As a result there was a decrease in demand for the Corporation's aerospace products and services which negatively impacted revenues and profits.

 The Corporation expects that its operations will continue to fluctuate in response to the rapidly-changing environment, with a corresponding effect on aerospace volumes and revenue at its facilities.
-Factors contributing to this fluctuation include: the imposition (and in some jurisdictions, relaxation) of government restrictions; the nature, extent and duration of the government relief that is provided to businesses (including wage subsidies), and to other conditions and other factors specific to the various jurisdictions in which the Corporation operates.
+Factors contributing to this fluctuation include: the imposition and relaxation of government restrictions; the nature, extent and duration of the government relief that is provided to businesses (including wage subsidies), and to other conditions and other factors specific to the various jurisdictions in which the Corporation operates.

-Magellan's response to these challenges has included streamlining its cost structure and preserving cash, including reducing and re-balancing its workforce, eliminating all non-essential travel, entertainment and other discretionary spending; and reducing its capital expenditure plans.
+Magellan's response to these challenges includes the streamlining of its cost structure and preserving cash, reducing and re-balancing its workforce, restricting all non-essential travel, entertainment and other discretionary spending; and reducing its capital expenditure plans.
 The Corporation also applied and received the Canada Emergency Wage Subsidy ("CEWS") for its Canadian employees.
-The Corporation continues to expect that the COVID-19 pandemic and events and circumstances resulting therefrom will have a material impact on the Corporation's business, operations and financial performance in 2021.
-However, the extent, duration and severity of this impact cannot be quantified at this time because of the significant uncertainty associated with the extent, duration and severity of the pandemic itself.
-This also includes the government restrictions, effects on Magellan's stakeholders and other factors associated with or resulting from the pandemic, many of which are beyond the Corporation's control.
-Management continues to actively monitor all aspects of its business and operations, including the eligibility of the Corporation for applicable government relief programs, and to work closely with its stakeholders and business partners.
+The Corporation continues to expect that the COVID-19 pandemic and events and circumstances resulting therefrom will have a material impact on the Corporation's business, operations and financial performance in 2022.
+Management is actively monitoring the situation and will respond as the impact of the COVID-19 pandemic evolves, which will depend on a number of factors including the course of the virus including its variants, availability of rapid, effective testing, vaccinations and treatments for the virus, government actions including health measures and other restrictions, and the complexities of restarting the aerospace industry, none of which can be predicted with certainty.